Invariance principles for linear processes with application to isotonic regression: Application to isotonic regression

-Then $d_{n}^{-1}(\hat{\phi}_{n}(t)-\phi (t))=\widetilde{Z}_{n}^{\prime }(0)$ , the left hand derivative of the GCM of $Z_{n}$ at $s=0$.
-Hence the key for establishing the result is the study of the GCM of the process $Z_{n}$.
-This can be done by following the arguments given in the Section 3 of the paper by Anevski and H\"{o}ssjer (2006), and also in the paper by Zhao and Woodroofe (2008).
-More precisely, a careful analysis of the proofs given in both papers shows that the following lemma is valid.
+Then $d_{n}^{-1}(\hat{\phi}_{n}(t)-\phi(t))=\widetilde{Z}_{n}^{\prime }(0)$ , the left-hand derivative of the GCM of $Z_{n}$ at $s=0$.
+Hence, the key for establishing the result is the study of the GCM of the process $Z_{n}$.
+This can be done by following the arguments given in \cite{AnevskiHossjer2006}, Section 3, and also in \cite{ZhaoWoodroofe2009}.
+More precisely, a careful analysis of the proofs given in both of these papers shows that the following lemma is valid.

-\begin{lemma} Assume that there exists a positive sequence $m_{n}\rightarrow \infty $ satisfying for any $t>0$,
+\begin{lemma} Assume that there exists a positive sequence $m_{n}\rightarrow\infty$ satisfying, for any $t>0$,